felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/push-catalog.md

 The following sections describe in detail how HubRise catalogs are mapped to Just Eat menus.

+### Images

+Images that you upload on Just Eat must meet the following requirements:

+- Landscape orientation (not portrait nor square).
+- At least 1024 x 768 pixels, in 4:3 format.
+- Between 1 Mb and 10 Mb in size.
+- JPG or PNG format.

+Just Eat guidelines suggest to save your images with the same name as the dish they represent, for example `LargeChickenNuggetsAndChips.jpg`.

+---

+**IMPORTANT NOTE:** Just Eat reviews all new pictures uploaded to their stores.
+After you push an image into Just Eat, it usually takes between two and five days for the image to appear on the menu.
+If your images don't meet the guidelines, Just Eat will ask you to upload them again.

+---

 ### Categories

 The categories in a HubRise catalog are mapped one-to-one to categories of products on Just Eat.